abhishekarya1/Hash-Define-myNotes/content/web-api/security-2.md

 [Reference](https://crypto.stackexchange.com/questions/6307/why-is-diffie-hellman-considered-in-the-context-of-public-key-cryptography)

 ### Digital Signatures
-Sign using private key, decrypt using public key.
+Sign using private key, verify using public key.

 We often share items (aka message) we want to sign unencrypted (plain-text or base64) and include digital signature with it for verification by others.

-We create a canononical string of all items we want to sign, then we calc its hash and sign with private key to generate a digital signature.
+We create a canonical string of all items we want to sign, then we calc its hash and sign with private key to generate a digital signature.

-Send over this `message + signature` and a receivers who already have a copy of the public key can verify that the message was signed by its corresponding private key.
-It does so by hashing the message again and then verify using public key.
+Send over `message + signature` and a receivers who already have a copy of the public key can verify that the message was signed by its corresponding private key by hashing the message again and then verify using public key.
+If the message has been tampered with, the hash won't calc the exact same again.

 ```
 hash = SHA256(canonicalString)